SenseLogic/CODA/README.md

 *   Don't overgineer your code, choose **simple modular designs** which can easily be extended.

-*   Don't repeat yourself, create **reusable components** that you can use across one or several projects.
+*   Don't repeat yourself, create **reusable components** that you can use several times across one or several projects.

 *   Be a source of **order**, not of chaos.
 So even if you are on a hurry, continue to develop **clean maintainable code**, this will actually allow you to **ship faster**.